grate-driver/linux/Documentation/filesystems/fsverity.rst

 f2fs supports fs-verity since kernel version TODO.

-CONFIG_F2FS_FS_VERITY must be enabled in the kernel config.
+CONFIG_FS_VERITY must be enabled in the kernel config.
 Also, the filesystem must have been formatted with ``-O verity``.
 This requires f2fs-tools v1.11.0 or later.